golubitsky/process-healthcare-data/README.md

 It turned out that each of the matching `in_network_files` had a consist description of "In-Network Negotiated Rates Files", which seemed promising.

-There turned out to be 50 such URLs pointing to file names like ``.
+There turned out to be 50 such URLs.

 ### Hypothesis on Anthem's MRF naming convention

-These 50 URLs follow a convention summarized by two representative example file names:
+These 50 URLs point to file names that follow a convention summarized by two representative examples:

 1. NY_PPPNMED0001.json.gz
 2. NY_GGHAMEDAP33_08_09.json.gz

-Based on these two representative example file names, the convention could be:
+Based on these two representative examples, a hypothetical convention _could_ be:

 1. 2 chars: State Abbreviation: NY stands for New York.
 2. <underscore>
-3. 4 chars: Plan/Region Code (?)
+3. 4 chars: Plan/Region Code **(?)**
    1. examples of PPOs include GGHA, HXPX, HYRE
    2. examples of non-PPOs include JBDT
 4. 3 chars: Service Type: value is always MED; probably stands for Medical (?)
-5. 4 chars: Sequence Number or Identifier (?); examples include 0001 or AP33
+5. 4 chars: Sequence Number or Identifier **(?)**; examples include 0001 or AP33
 6. <underscore>
 7. 2 chars (only for MRFs split into multiple files): index of this MRF
 8. <underscore>
 9. 2 chars (only for MRFs split into multiple files): number of files into which the MRF is split

+It would be helpful to learn the meaning of numbers 3 and 5 in particular.
+Perhaps it is possible to get in touch with the producer of the data for more clarity here?

 ### Second approach continued: heuristic to identify PPOs

-At this point, without knowing Anthem's naming convention, there is not enough information to identify each of these URLs as pointing to a PPO or not.
-But again, using the hint about the tool https://www.anthem.com/machine-readable-file/search/, we can glean information from the UI that is not present in the table of contents file.
+At this point, without knowing Anthem's naming convention, there is not enough information to identify each of these URLs as pertaining to a PPO or not.

+However, using the hint about the tool https://www.anthem.com/machine-readable-file/search/, we can glean information from the search tool UI that is not present (or at least appears not to be present) in the table of contents file.

 To use the UI, we need EINs, which come from each plan.
-Given the 50 URLs containing "NY" (see above), I decided to:
+Given the 50 URLs containing "NY" (see above), we can complete the final step of our second plan:

 ```
 for each reporting_structure: